cometchat-pro/android-chat-uikit/README.md

 # Android Java Chat UI Kit

-CometChat Java UI Kit is a collection of custom UI Components designed to build text chat and voice/video callings features in your application.
+CometChat Java UI Kit is a collection of custom UI Components designed to build text chat and voice/video calling features in your application.
 The UI Kit is developed to keep developers in mind and aims to reduce development efforts significantly<br/><br/>

 [![Platform](https://img.shields.io/badge/Platform-Android-brightgreen.svg)](#)